kubernetes/website/content/zh-cn/docs/reference/using-api/api-concepts.md

 <!--
-A resource is considered corrupt if it can not be successfully retrieved from the storage due to a) transformation error (for example: decryption failure), or b) the object failed to decode.
+A resource is considered corrupt if it can not be successfully retrieved from the storage due to:

+- transformation error (for example: decryption failure), or
+- the object failed to decode.

 The API server first attempts a normal deletion, and if it fails with a _corrupt resource_ error then it triggers the force delete.
 A force **delete** operation is unsafe because it ignores finalizer constraints, and skips precondition checks.
 -->